starknet-io/starknet-p2p-specs/p2p/starknet-p2p.md

 The node asks different peers (denoted by `peer` above) for different parts of the snapshot.

-Note that we also have seperate requests for the class declarations, which are also part of the state.
+Note that we also have separate requests for the class declarations, which are also part of the state.
 Although the request/response is similar, this is defined as a separate set of messages since the proof is a bit different (a different height of merkle tree).
-It also allows a node to optimize this storate of classes separately from the full contract state.
+It also allows a node to optimize this state of classes separately from the full contract state.

 Of course, different chunks (of state and class declarations) can be requested from separate peers.